Stop Searching. Start Trusting.

 Setup Requirements

-• ⚠️Requires access to a Kubernetes cluster (via kubeconfig or in-cluster setup).
+• ⚠️Requires a Kubernetes cluster for operation (either in-cluster or via kubeconfig).

-• ⚠️AWS CLI must be installed and configured on the host running the server for EKS cluster integration.
+• ⚠️Requires `aws cli` installed and configured on the host machine for managing AWS EKS clusters.

 Review RequiredView Analysis